What Is a Sex Doula and What Do They Do?

 Doulas have long been healing guides for people in intense times of transition, and sex doulas are no different.

-The deal with this doula
+The deal with sex doulas

 There's a tangible intimacy involved in seeing a doula that's not there when you visit your doctor.
 Doulas are strictly nonmedical companions.
 Their job isn't to diagnose but to provide for a need, or several needs.
 Unlike with traditional therapy, a sex doula's care is not pathology.